voteamerica/backend/docker/README.md

 #### 2) use docker-compose to create local system
 `docker-compose -f ./compose/full-stack-test/docker-compose-dev-build-test.yml up`
 #### 3) test environment
-in a new terminal
+in a new terminal, run
-`docker ps | grep nigh`, then `docker exec -it ctr-id /bin/bash` into carpool machine
+`docker ps | grep nigh`.
+Look for the 12 alphanumeric id then, type `docker exec -it ctr-id /bin/bash`, replacing ctr-id with the first three numbers/letters of the id, into carpool machine

 #### 5) run nightwatch with script
+Use this script with no parameter for default tests, or with a parameter for specific test group `. ./run-tests.sh`
-`. ./run-tests.sh`
+`. ./run-tests.sh match2`

 #### ) close tidily when done
 ctrl-c twice to exit, then